What Vitamins Shouldn’t Be Taken Together?

 Quick Health Scoop

-• What vitamins shouldn’t be taken together really depends on the type of supplement.
+• What vitamins you shouldn’t take together really depends on the type of nutritional supplement.

-• Some vitamins work best with or after a meal (especially ones containing fat), while others should be taken on an empty stomach.
+• Some individual vitamin supplements work best with or after a meal (especially ones containing fat), while others should be taken on an empty stomach.

-• Certain individual nutrient supplements (such as mineral supplements) shouldn’t be taken together often because they affect the absorption of one another such as Iron and Calcium.
+• Certain dietary supplements (such as mineral supplements) shouldn’t be taken together often because they affect the absorption of one another such as Iron and Calcium.

 Health experts agree that the best way to get all the essential nutrients you need lies in healthy eating.
 Consuming a wide variety of nutrient-dense foods will deliver the vitamins and minerals your body needs to thrive.
 In fact, every system in your body depends on these nutrients to function properly and maintain good health.
 But for a variety of reasons, many people fall short when it comes to consistently eating a nutritious, balanced diet.
 So, they turn to dietary supplements to make up for any shortfall.

-In fact, supplementing can help boost your intake of a specific vitamin or mineral.
+In fact, supplementing can help increase your intake of a specific vitamin or mineral.

 However, if you take more than one supplement, you might wonder, “What vitamins shouldn’t be taken together?”
 On the flip side, you might also wonder, “What vitamins can I take together?”